pintub/dataStructure-algo/Graph.md

 ##### :rocket: Traversal Problem
 - Types
   - DFS (Using stack) - Iteration(with explicit stack) or Recursion(with natural call-stack). :point_right: [Refer for Intuition](./resources/graph/CycleDetectionDFS.png)
-  - BFS (Using Q, like Tree level order Traversal) - Iteration(with explicit Q) . `Note` It may be solved w/ recursion, but overhead. :point_right: It's like expanding towards all directions starting from a node
+  - BFS (Using Q, like Tree level order Traversal) - Iteration(with explicit Q) . `Note` It may(or may not) be solved w/ recursion, but overhead. :point_right: It's like expanding towards all directions starting from a node
 - Related Notes
   - Time  = `O(V+E)` :bulb: This is not intuitive for me, Remember this.
+Some posts say it is O(V)
   - Auxiliary Space = `O(V)` for Stack or Q + `O(V)` for visited Node DS
   - :bulb: Points to consider during Traversal
     - Avoid Cycles (Both actual cycle in Directed graph and dummy cycles in UnDirected graph) Maintain Visited DS, i.e. Array Map(NodeVsVisitedFlag) or Set(Of visited nodes).
 I suggest to use ArrayMap because of many reason and problem variants